i-love-flamingo/flamingo/docs/docs/1. Developing/5_Test and Mock external services.md

 1. Install pact_go ( https://github.com/pact-foundation/pact-go/#installation )
 2. Run `pact-go daemon`.
 Now you have the daemon running on default port 6666

+Checkout the example - e.g. in the package *"magento"*